aslushnikov/ftree/README.md

 The other option is to manually create the CSV file.
 The following columns must be presented: ID, firstName, lastName, genderDescriptor, birthYear, deathYear, MotherID, FatherID, PartnerID.

 By default, the renderer expects the columns' order in the same order as in `FamilyEcho` export.
 To change it, edit in [tree_loader.js](https://github.com/aslushnikov/ftree/blob/master/src/tree_loader.js) starting from the line 38 and 104.

+## Fork to Make Your Own Tree

+If you forked the repository, there are several things to know:

+- The app works perfectly fine with [GitHub Pages](https://pages.github.com/).
+Once you opened the URL of a GitHub Page, it will retrieve `/index.html` and display the app.
+- To test the app locally, open the fork in terminal app, run `python -m SimpleHTTPServer 8090` and open `localhost:8090` in any browser.
+- Add your `configs.json` file (plus all input date as separate files) and the app will use it instead of `example_configs.json`.
+That way you'll be able to pull updates of the code from our repository.
+- You will also need to add your meta information and Google Analytics (if needed) in `index.html` and `print.html`.

 # Contact us